jadecobra/python_tdd_exercises/source/exceptions/AttributeError.rst

 ----

 AttributeError_ is raised when there is a reference to a name that is NOT in an :ref:`object<classes>` that exists.

 An :ref:`attribute<AttributeError>` is a name for something that belongs to an :ref:`object<classes>`, for example, a human being has attributes like height, weight, sex and color.
+They are also known as properties

 ----